hsloot/integratecpp/README.md

-The key part for adhering to the interface of `Rdqags` is creating the callback functor `fn_callback`, taking a `void *` pointer to the original function, which is than internally casted to the correct type and is used to overwrite an array of double with corresponding function evaluations.
+The key part for adhering to the interface of `Rdqags` is creating the callback functor `fn_callback`, taking a `void *` pointer to the original function, which is than internally cast to the correct type and is used to overwrite an array of double with corresponding function evaluations.
 This is rather complicated and requires being more familiarity with pointers.
 Additionally, this snippet is missing a translation of the error code into a proper error message.
 To make it